tassun/will-sql/README.md

 ```

 ### Connection Pool
-Every database adapter has connector via connection pool then after used, all connection pools must be closed (or else it do not exit to commamd prompt when running as stand alone application)
+Database adapter has connector via connection pool then after used, all connection pools must be closed (or else it do not exit to commamd prompt when running as stand alone application)

 ```typescript
 import { KnSQL, DBConnections } from "will-sql";